BobMcDear/attorch/README.md

 * ```attorch.LayerNorm```: Layer-normalizes the input.
 * ```attorch.Linear```: Linearly transforms the input using weights, optionally adding bias and fusing an activation function.
 * ```attorch.Dropout```: Randomly zeroes elements in the input during training.
+* ```attorch.CrossEntropyLoss```: Measures the mean cross entropy loss between the input and target, with optional reweighing of each class.
 * ```attorch.L1Loss```: Measures the mean absolute error between the input and target.
 * ```attorch.MSELoss```: Measures the mean squared error between the input and target.
 * ```attorch.NLLLoss```: Measures the negative log likelihood loss between the input and target, with optional reweighing of each class.